24 Things to Do in Dallas—The Ultimate Guide

 Savoring Dallas’s Food and Nightlife Scene

-The Dallas dining scene is bold, flavorful, and deeply rooted in both tradition and trend.
-As day turns to night, the city hums with the energy of packed patios, smoky barbecue pits, rooftop lounges, and cocktail spots that carry conversations well into the evening.
+The restaurants in Dallas are bold and deeply rooted in both tradition and fashion.
+When the sun goes down, the city is alive with the sounds of crowded patios, smoky barbecue pits, rooftop lounges, and cocktail bars that keep people talking late into the night.

 10. Pecan Lodge (Deep Ellum)

-This award-winning smokehouse has earned a cult following for its melt-in-your-mouth brisket, dry-rub ribs, and Southern sides served in generous portions.
-It is one of Dallas’s most beloved barbecue joints, and the line out the door proves it.
+This award-winning smokehouse has a huge fan base because its brisket, dry-rub ribs, and Southern sides are so good and served in big portions.
+The line out the door shows that this is one of Dallas’s most popular barbecue places.

 • Hours: Open daily, 11 AM to 9 PM

 • Planning Tip: Arrive before 11:30 AM to beat the lunch rush.
 If visiting with a group, try “The Trough,” a sampler built for sharing.
-Note that they do not take reservations.
+Note that they do not take reservations (though policies may change).

 • Map It: Pecan Lodge Location